Photo of Andreas Motel-Klingebiel

 Andreas Motel-Klingebiel

-Social inequality, life course and social change provide a framework for ageing research on work and retirement, social participation, intergenerational relations, technology, living conditions, poverty, exclusion, age-discrimination and ageism.
+Social inequality, life course and social change provide a framework for ageing research on work and retirement, social participation, intergenerational relations, technology, living conditions, poverty, exclusion, age discrimination and ageism.

-Andreas Motel-Klingebiel is a sociologist and gerontologist.
-He is Professor of Ageing and Later Life at the Division of Ageing and Social Change (ASC), Linköping University.
-He holds a Ph.D. in Sociology from the Free University of Berlin and venia legendi from the University of Vechta and the Humboldt University of Berlin, where he taught Gerontology and Sociology.
-He is Research Director and Head of the Division of Aging and Social Change at Linköping University and Editor of the Journal of Aging and Social Change.
-Before taking up the professorship at LiU, he was Head of Research and Deputy Institute Director at the German Centre for Gerontology (DZA) in Berlin, where he was, among other things, Director of the German Ageing Survey (DEAS), a researcher in the Research Group on Aging and the Life Course (FALL) at the Free University of Berlin, and in the Berlin Aging Study (BASE) at the Max Planck Institute for Human Development (MPIB).
+Andreas Motel-Klingebiel is Professor of Ageing and Later Life and Director of Research and Research Education in Ageing and Social Change at Linköping University.
+He holds a Ph.D. in Sociology from the Free University of Berlin and habilitated at the University of Vechta and the Humboldt University of Berlin, where he taught Gerontology and Sociology.
+Prior to his professorship at LiU, he was head of research, deputy institute director, and director of the German Ageing Survey (DEAS) at the German Centre for Gerontology (DZA), a researcher in the Research Group on Aging and the Life Course (FALL) at the Free University of Berlin, and in the Berlin Aging Study (BASE) at the Max Planck Institute for Human Development (MPIB).
+He is also chair of the research network 'Aging and Social Change', past vice-president of the Swedish Gerontological Society (2017-2020), past chair of the section 'Ageing and Society' in the German Sociological Association (2009-2013), and past chair of the European Sociological Association's research network 'Ageing in Europe' (2001-2007).
+He is and has been a board member, reviewer and expert for various organisations.

 Publications